meta-introspector/gline-rs/Readme.md

 ## 💬 Introduction

 `gline-rs` is an inference engine for [GLiNER](https://github.com/urchade/GLiNER) models.
-These language models proved to be efficient at zero-shot [Named Entity Recognition](https://paperswithcode.com/task/cg) (NER) and other tasks such as [Relation Extraction](https://paperswithcode.com/task/relation-extraction), while consuming less resources than large generative models (LLMs).
+These language models proved to be efficient at **zero-shot** [Named Entity Recognition](https://paperswithcode.com/task/cg) (NER) and other tasks such as [Relation Extraction](https://paperswithcode.com/task/relation-extraction), while consuming less resources than large generative models (LLMs).

 This implementation has been written from the ground up in Rust, and supports both span- and token-oriented variants (for inference only).
-It is based on a flexible pipeline architecture with ready-to-use implementations for NER and other tasks like Relation Extraction.
+It is based on a flexible pipeline architecture with ready-to-use implementations for NER and Relation Extraction.

 It aims to provide a production-grade and user-friendly API in a modern and safe programming language, including a clean and maintainable implementation of the mechanics surrounding these models.